 - 1. Livestock and fowl shall be permitted on residential properties less than 1⁄2 acre (21,780 square feet) in size as follows: - a.
 Livestock and fowl shall be contained within fenced areas. - b.
-The keeping of male fowl, including but not limited to, rosters, cockerels, toms, ganders, etc., is deemed to be a nuisance due to the noises produced and is, therefore, specifically prohibited. - c.
-Swine shall be kept in pens or fenced areas at least 50 feet from neighboring residential property lines. - d.
+Swine shall be kept in pens or fenced areas at least 50 feet from neighboring residential property lines. - c.
 The collection and storage of animal waste shall be located at least 50 feet from neighboring residential property lines. - 2.
 No structures intended for the sheltering or feeding of animals (such as barns, stables, coops, aviaries, troughs, or feeders) shall be permitted to be built within 10 feet of a residential property boundary. - 3.
 Variances to the setbacks in subsections 1 & 2 may be approved by the Land Use Hearing Officer (LUHO) through the process provided in Section 930 of this Code. - 4.
-Show animals and educational projects intended to be kept onsite on a temporary basis shall be exempted from Section 222.A, provided the manure setback requirement in Section 222.A.1.d. is met. - 5.
+Show animals and educational projects intended to be kept onsite on a temporary basis shall be exempted from setbacks, provided the manure setback requirement in Section 222.A.1.c. is met. - 5.
 Code enforcement action of this subsection may be initiated only by complaint from an owner of residential property within 250 feet of the property on which fowl are contained.